-One important accompanying demonstration is showing that LEA jurisdictional boundaries are sharp among this subset of contiguous precincts, which renders feasible the assumption that voters in these areas are able to discern their LEA.
+are sharp among this subset of contiguous precincts, which renders feasible the assumption that voters in these areas are able to discern their LEA.
 If the LASD or MPDs regularly engage in cross-jurisdiction policing activity in these bordering precinct areas, voters in these precincts may be justifiably unclear about which LEA is their service provider, which should bias the estimated LASD coefficient toward zero.
 In contrast, if LEA activity discontinuously shifts across jurisdictional boundaries, it would provide the objective conditions needed to render plausible the assumption that voters along different sides of the LASD border know which LEA services their household.

-Figure 4, Panels A-C characterize policing activity among LASD, Long Beach Police Department (LBPD), and Los Angeles Police Department (LAPD),32 whose combined jurisdic-
+Figure 5, Panels A-C characterize policing activity by the LASD, Long Beach Police